Using Smart Technology to Manage Commercial Property from a Distance

 Properly functioning HVAC systems are vital to your property, but depending on their age, they may not be equipped with remote monitoring capabilities.
 The installation of wireless AC current meters can help to monitor system activity and health.
 This can include predictive maintenance alerts to indicate how machines are running to assess the need for service.
 Smart technology can also optimize power consumption based on changing occupancy trends.

-If your property is vacant or has reduced occupancy, it’s at a higher risk for burglary and vandalism.
+If your property has reduced occupancy, it can be at a higher risk for burglary and vandalism.
 Building accents made from metals, like copper, are increasingly susceptible to criminal opportunists because of their material resale values.

-Wireless solutions are available to enhance your security with easier implementation than traditional wired solutions.
-Wireless infrared motion sensors can track movement within a building, while wireless magnetic detection sensors can detect intrusion through doors and windows.
-Wireless surveillance cameras can capture and record video any time day or night, as well as notify you instantly if someone or something is detected on the property.
+Smart technology solutions are available to enhance your security with easier implementation than traditional solutions.
+For example, infrared motion sensors can track movement within a building, and magnetic detection sensors can detect intrusion through doors and windows, providing alerts to a property manager.
+Smart surveillance cameras can capture and record video triggered by motion sensors, and notify you if someone or something is detected on the property.

-Fire and smoke damage, whether intentionally or unintentionally set, are among the most common causes of loss in vacant buildings.
+Fire and smoke damage, whether intentionally or unintentionally set, are among the most common causes of loss in buildings with reduced occupancy.
 Fire and smoke alarms are often integrated with security monitoring platforms.
 Many IoT devices can not only identify fire and smoke, but also provide instant alerts, notify emergency responders, and even collect and log data on fire system testing.

 A broken valve, burst pipe, or malfunctioning sprinkler head, for example, can cause water damage in any building.
-In a vacant building, the extent of the damage can be severe without occupants to observe and readily correct the problem.
+The extent of the damage can be severe, if there are no occupants to observe and readily correct the problem.

 Water or leak sensors can detect the presence of water flow.
 These may be part of a standalone platform or integrated into a security monitoring platform.
 Some connect to shutoff devices that either automatically turn off the water or provide access to management through an app to trigger the shutoff.